bzhao3927/HamPlan/prompt history/PROMPT_HISTORY.md

 **Faculty Quote:**
 > "I think this was super useful and hope we have a version of it available for students and faculty soon!"

----

-*This documentation fulfills the CS366 requirement to provide AI usage history for final projects.*